-The crop variety 11183 was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
+The crop variety Galaxy was cultivated in the experimental field of Ayub Agriculture Research Institute Faisalabad.
 The sowing time of wheat is a very important factor.
 The time of sowing of wheat is directly related to yield and quality of grain produced.

-According to Table - 3.1 and Chapter-3 (Results and Discussion), the crop was sown at the proper time.
-Amount of seed cultivated per acre was 50 kg which is sufficient for the crop cultivated in November.
-Fertilizer intake was also enough i.e., 2 bags DAP, 1bag Potash and 2 bags of urea at the time of sowing was added to the crop.
-No rainfall was reported till third leaf stage.
-Normal rainfall was observed in the shooting and flowering stages.
-Below normal precipitation was observed during the crop cycle and that is why irrigation was made five times during the crop season which mostly fulfilled the water requirement of the crop.
-Day and night time temperatures also observed mostly above normal range.
-RH was observed below normal throughout the crop life however ETo remained normal to above normal, but below normal during December and January.
+According to Table -3.1 and Chapter-3 (Results and Discussion), the crop was sown almost at the proper time.
+Amount of seed cultivated per acre was 50 kg which is sufficient for the crop cultivated at the start of December.
+Fertilizer intake was also enough i.e., 2 bags DAP and 1bag Potash at the time of sowing were added to the crop while 1 bag urea during 1st irrigation was added.
+No rainfall was reported in the month of January.
+Below normal precipitation was observed throughout the crop season.
+Irrigation was made five times during the crop season which mostly fulfilled the water requirement of the crop.
+Day and night time temperatures also observed mostly above normal range except December and January when night temperatures fall below normal values.
+RH was observed to be below normal throughout the crop life.
+However ETo remained normal to above normal during most of the crop's.
+But the high level of ETO, due to high temperatures and below level of RH in early maturity stages affected the crop production.
 As a result normal moisture content of soil in major root zone was observed during most of the crop life thus contributing to normal crop's growth, development.
-The crop water requirement increased in the third leaf and wax maturity stage.
-The wind speed never exceeded the whole life cycle which was favorable to the plant growth.
-Total heat units consumed by the wheat crop were 1815 accumulated from germination to full maturity in 139 days.
-On average 13 heat units were consumed by the crop per day.
-Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day, which shows that the crop reached to full maturity almost in normal time.
-From figure 3.9 it is clear that crop consumed normal to below normal heat units except during emergence, third leaf and wax maturity stages in which it consumed above normal heat units.
-As a whole the crop took one day less (139) to reach maturity than normal time span of 140 days.
+Total heat units consumed by the wheat crop were 1748 accumulated from germination to full maturity in 129 days.
+On average 13.5 heat units were consumed by the crop per day.
+Normally these heat units are consumed in 140 days at the rate of 11.6 heat units per day.
+Crop reached to full maturity eleven days earlier than normal period consuming more heat units per day.
+From figure 3.9 it is clear that crop consumed above normal heat units at tillering, and wax maturity stages for all the remaining stage it used normal to below normal heat units.
+As a whole the crop took eleven days less (129) to reach maturity than normal time span of 140 days.

-Excess of weeds also play important role in yield's reduction as weeds consume considerable amount of moisture and other soil nutrients and negatively affect crop's growth at the same time.
-But this issue can be resolved by proper and timely use of recommended varieties of weedicides.
-During 2016-17 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
+During 2017-18 recommended weedicides operations were performed in time, which also reinforced crop's growth and production.
 No pest or viral attack was observed on the crop during its life cycle.